 The manufacturing industry has come full circle, from the days of hyper-customized craft production before the first Industrial Age through mass production in the early 1900s to manufacturing today.
 With the trend toward personalization that we’re now seeing in the marketplace, the manufacturing industry is moving back to hyper-customization ― or a lot size of one.

 This collaboration could take many forms.
 For example, workers could adapt their tasks to preconfigured robotic operations.
 However, with rapid advancements in robotics and AI in manufacturing, future production lines could also be staffed with robots that have the intelligence and situational awareness to easily work alongside humans ― adjusting their behavior according to each worker’s style and speed.

-The technologies that will drive this digital transformation include robotics and mixed reality, with 5G, IoT and AI serving as the digital backbone and application enablers.
+The smart manufacturing technologies that will drive this digital transformation include robotics and mixed reality, with 5G, IoT and AI serving as the digital backbone and application enablers.
+And as manufacturers realize the power of data-driven technologies, this will be just the beginning of the transformative journey of Industry 4.0 that will lead to better products, happier customers and greater business success.

 Prior to the pandemic, there was a lot of industry buzz and some solid proof points for deploying augmented reality (AR) and virtual reality (VR) in manufacturing, particularly within the maintenance function.
 However, not everyone believed this technology would be quickly and widely adopted.

 Now, as companies have been forced into embracing remote working, we’re seeing a renewed enthusiasm among executives for these advanced digital manufacturing technologies.
 There's a heightened urgency to incorporate remote operations as an integral means of supporting manufacturing operations ― whether for product quality inspection, equipment maintenance tasks, or even collaborative tasks involving product design and production planning.

 Technologies that can be seamlessly integrated into work environments will quickly evolve to include key enablers such as digital twins, 3D visualization and private 5G.